Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 What's with all the comments?

-This is not necessarily a widely used practice, however, the Rust Standard Library team, who have to work with `unsafe` a lot, have standardised around making safety communication almost contractual.
+This is not necessarily a widely used practice, however, the Rust Standard Library team, who have to work with `unsafe` a lot, have standardized around making safety communication almost contractual.

 Prior to the `unsafe` block, the first thing we see is a `SAFETY:` comment.
 This tells the reader how the author made sure this code was safe.
 This may seem odd.
 If the code is provably safe, why do we need `unsafe` at all? `unsafe` turns